Lincoln Highway: Literature

 In 1914, Effie Price Gladding wrote Across the Continent by the Lincoln Highway about her travel adventures on the road with her husband Thomas.
 Subsequently, Gladding wrote the foreword to the Lincoln Highway Association's first road guide, directing it to women motorists.
 Her 1914 book was the first full-size hardback book to discuss transcontinental travel, as well as the first to mention the Lincoln Highway:

-In 1916, "Mistress of Etiquette" Emily Post was commissioned by Collier's magazine to cross the United States on the Lincoln Highway and write about it.
+In 1916, author Emily Post was commissioned by Collier's magazine to cross the United States on the Lincoln Highway and write about it.
 Her son Edwin drove, and an unnamed family member joined them.
 Her story was published as a book, By Motor to the Golden Gate.
 Her fame came later in 1922, with the publication of her first etiquette book.

 In 1919, author Beatrice Massey, who was a passenger as her husband drove, travelled across the country on the Lincoln Highway.
 When they reached Salt Lake City, Utah, instead of taking the rough and desolate Lincoln Highway around the south end of the Salt Lake Desert, they took the even more rough and more desolate "non-Lincoln" route around the north end of the Great Salt Lake.
-The arduousness of that section of the trip was instrumental in the Masseys deciding to ditch their road trip in Montello, Nevada (northeast of Wells, Nevada) where they paid $196.69 to ship their automobile and themselves by train the rest of the way to California.
+The arduousness of that section of the trip was instrumental in the Masseys deciding to ditch their road trip in Montello, Nevada (northeast of Wells, Nevada) where they paid $196.69 (equal to $ today) to ship their automobile and themselves by train the rest of the way to California.
 Nevertheless, an enthusiastic Beatrice Massey wrote in her 1919 travelogue It Might Have Been Worse:

 In 1927, humorist Frederic Van de Water wrote The Family Flivvers to Frisco, an autobiographical account of him and his wife, a young couple from New York City, piling their belongings and their six-year-old son into their Model T Ford and camping their way to San Francisco on the Lincoln Highway, traveling over 4500 mi through 12 states in 37 days.
 In his book, not much is made of the burden of traveling with a child who has a mind of his own.
 When they were forced by passing cars into a ditch near DeKalb, Illinois, Van de Water writes that his son ("a small irate figure in yellow oilskins"), "scrambled over the door and started to walk in the general direction of New York".
-The Van de Waters' travel expenses for their entire trip amounted to $247.83.
+The Van de Waters' travel expenses for their entire trip amounted to $247.83, equal to $ today.